50 Fun Things to do in the Tampa Bay Area

 5. Fred Howard Park

-Fred Howard, a beautiful, underrated Gulf Coast beach in Tarpon Springs, provides one of the most picturesque settings in the area for a sunset.
+Fred Howard, a beautiful, underrated Gulf Coast beach in Tarpon Springs, provides one of the most picturesque settings in the area for sunset viewing.
 Gorgeous white sand, swaying palm trees, and fewer crowds make this an ideal beach to unwind at after a long week.
 Grab your chair and camera and enjoy a beautiful Florida sunset at this local gem.